sidtalia/ML-HACKSRPINT/README.md

 ## SCOPE OF USE :
 The applications for this are not limited to entertainment, however, this was created for the purposes of boosting the entertainment industry.
 This isn't a perfect end product yet (since I only have no past experience in sound engineering).
 However, in the future, you could remix your music using AI to introduce new sounds into an already poppy song.

+## HOW TO USE :
+the code is not super user friendly just yet.
+You have to provide the audio file as a .wav file.
+The name of the file has to be given in the code itself.
+This can be changed easily in the future to take the name of the file from command line or if you have a gui, then from the gui.
+I didn't work on it because of the shortage of time.

+STEP 1 :
+in the code, find the line :
+data,fs = sf.read('',dtype='float32')
+and place the name of the file in there along with the path if it isn't in the same directory

+STEP 2:
+execute the code from command line : python gandupadhyay.py

+STEP 3:
+done. the audio file will be saved in the same directory as gandupadhyay.py